Raj-Kamal-CSE-IITD/A-HyperCut/README.md

 ## Output cluster size
 You can set the value of this parameter at line #420.
 This parameter takes values from 1 to 100.

-The readers are referred to the research papers for details of these parameters.
+The readers are referred to [our research paper](https://doi.org/10.1145/3677126) for details of these parameters.